GoogleContainerTools/skaffold/docs/content/en/docs/pipeline-stages/builders/docker.md

 {{% readfile file="samples/builders/artifact-dependencies/docker-local.yaml" %}}

-The specified alias `IMAGE2` becomes available as a build-arg in the Dockerfile for `image1` and it's value automatically set to the image built from `image2`.
+The specified alias `IMAGE2` becomes available as a build-arg in the Dockerfile for `image1` and its value automatically set to the image built from `image2`.

 ## Dockerfile in-cluster with Kaniko